 UX team can design against accessibility standards and design principles

 Adopting a specification by example approach (BDD-inpsired), breaking down user stories into testable scenarios start “the conversation”, and testing involvement These conversations lead to a more unified understanding of the user story, by working out examples which become testable scenarios.
 We then have a mechanism to test and also indicate progress of feature development (passing vs failing scenarion tests).

 Test engineering involves building test framework(s) to engineer functional and non-functional tests, destined for CI/CD pipelines.

 Less is more

 Sometimes investing is a feature-rich test framework is a good idea, but starting small is always the best place to start.
 Tests run as part of CI/CD should be as lean (fast) as possible.
-Conversely, don’t waste too much time on native coding - packages are there too help you, just be selective and conscious of potential overheads created on the Build server.
-Scope of automation
+Conversely, don’t waste too much time on native coding - packages are there too help you, just be selective and conscious of potential overheads created on the build pipeline server.

-Quality at all stages in project pipeline needs regular reivew, and importantly, the team should feel they can be honest.
+Quality at all stages in project pipeline needs regular reivew; and mostly importantly, the team should feel they can be honest.